-Bale Mountain Lodge signals a new chapter in Ethiopian ecotourism.
-Its considerate conservation practices and undeniable creature comforts, coupled with its unique access to Bale Mountain National Park’s unimaginable and wholly unique natural beauty and wildlife, make this eco yet luxurious lodge an exciting symbol of what is to come in enchanting Ethiopia.
+Bale Mountain Lodge in Ethiopia signals a new chapter in Ethiopian ecotourism.
+Its considerate conservation practices and undeniable creature comforts, coupled with its unique access to Bale Mountain National Park’s unimaginable and wholly unique natural beauty and wildlife, make this eco-friendly, luxury Ethiopia lodge an exciting symbol of what is to come in enchanting Ethiopia.

 The local slate-grey stone façade of the central lodge nestles inconspicuously into the surrounding hillside, coffee plantations, and houses an attached tukul dining room and sunken fireplace.
 Community dinners here are as lively as they are generous and delicious, with plenty of fresh salads, fruit, and vegetables on the menu from the resident chef, imported straight from London’s Savoy.
 They also afford guests the opportunity to get to know owner Guy and his wife Yvonne, as well as James, the resident naturalist and ornithologist, and their efforts to not only understand Bale Mountains’ endemic species, but also to save this biodiversity hotspot from encroachment through thoughtful ecotourism.